 Mr. Berryman has worked with informants, confidential sources, proactive cooperating witnesses/defendants, and whistleblowers, both before the IRS and the U.S. Department of Justice.

 From 2001 until his retirement in 2018 Mr. Berryman was a member of IRS-CID’s Money Laundering Expert Witness Cadre.
 He is also a Certified Anti-Money Laundering Specialist (CAMS) with the Association of Certified Anti-Money Laundering Specialists (ACAMS), an internationally recognized organization in the fields of banking, compliance, risk management, and anti-money laundering.

-Mr. Berryman is a California licensed Private Investigator (License # 188697), a member of the Federal Law Enforcement Officers Association, International Police Association, California Financial Crime Investigator’s Association, and the International Association of Financial Crime Investigators.
+Mr. Berryman is a California licensed Private Investigator (License # 188697), a member of the Federal Law Enforcement Officers Association, International Police Association, Association of Certified Fraud Examiners, California Financial Crime Investigator’s Association, and the International Association of Financial Crime Investigators.

-During his thirty-year career, Mr. Berryman received the U.S. Attorney General’s Award for Distinguished Service (2018), IRS Deputy Commissioner’s Award (2017), the IRS-CID Elmer Irey Award for Distinguished Service (2014), several Central District of California United States Attorney’s Office Awards (2005-2011), and numerous IRS-CID performance awards (1991-2018).
+During his thirty-year career, Mr. Berryman received the U.S. Attorney General’s Award for Distinguished Service (2018), IRS Deputy Commissioner’s Award (2017), was the inaugural recipient of the IRS-CID Elmer Irey Award for Distinguished Service (2014), several Central District of California United States Attorney’s Office Awards (2005-2011), and numerous IRS-CID performance awards (1991-2018).